t04s23/pythonanywhere/README.md

 Now you can reload the page, and you should be able to see the cities pages.

-Finally, we're ready to do some more work with this so that we can add the sightings from the other table and show them on the bear detail page.
+Finally, we're ready to do some more work with this as suggested below.

+Things to try:
+1. organise cities by country
+2. Add chart showing population for each city.
+3. Add map showing location of each city.